Designing the perfect map for electric cars

 Michael explains: “When it comes to electric mobility, there’s a huge debate in the industry and it mainly centers around hardware: It’s about the battery, the pure performance of the car and the range it can cover.
 At the moment when you get in an electric car, you’ll often see a circle on a map showing the approximate range, and this information is usually just based on the battery level.”

 This is where HERE can make a massive difference, helping car companies to predict the range of their cars a lot more accurately, using the available data more intelligently.

-“It’s not just about the range,” adds Michael, “it’s about knowledge and transparency about available and working charging station.
-The latest maps we’re working on have three layers: the first is the classic digital map, the next adds dynamic content with information like weather, traffic and special conditions, but it’s the third layer that will be particularly important, providing analytics and personalisation.”
+“It’s not just about the range,” adds Michael, “it’s about knowledge and transparency about available and working charging stations.
+The latest maps we’re working on have three layers: the first is the classic digital map, the next adds dynamic content with information like weather, traffic and special conditions, but it’s the third layer that will be particularly important, providing analytics and personalization.”

 HERE is also going to great lengths to ensure the data used for maps in electric cars is as accurate as possible, and Michael explains:

 “Our platform aggregates the data coming in from so many different sources, from traffic to weather and charging stations all over the world, making us the leading source of information for the OEMs.
 The quality of the data gets better and better the more information you have; if there’s only one source contributing to our efforts it’s nice, but if you have multiple sources it really makes a difference, and we have a very high-performing tool in place.”

 “If there are several content providers we can aggregate the information into our map, we do quality checks and we can get rid of duplicates and ensure every single piece of data in our API is fresh and accurate.”

 HERE recently started a partnership with Hubject, an electric mobility platform working across Europe, and it also announced a partnership with Virta, a company that owns charging stations across Europe.
 Michael adds: “It’s these types of partnerships that allow us to make our content more robust.”